gml3ff/quicktake100-guide/README.md

 Now that you've configured your VirtualBox VM, you'll want to configure Windows XP and install all the correct software.

 #### a.
+Follow boot screen prompts

 Select your new VM, then click the "Start" button.
 You should see a new Window pop up.
 You should immediately boot into the Windows XP setup.
 Follow the prompts and configure the default options.

 #### b.
-Once the install is completed setup your Administrator user and continue.
+Configure your Windows XP Administrator account

+After the machine restarts, you will be prompted to register your name and enter your license key.
+Use the one included in the [archive.org link shared earlier](https://archive.org/details/WinXPProSP3x86).